About

 Our research is grouped into three wide-ranging areas:

 1. Innovation.
 What policy incentives encourage technological innovation, broad sharing of new knowledge, and widespread adoption of new technologies?
-What patent policies best encourage innovation and what policies, instead, create poorly defined property rights that generate excessive litigation, undermining innovation incentives?
+What policies, instead, undermine new knowledge generation, innovation incentives and the widespread adoption of new technologies?

 2. Workplace.
 Technology is transforming the workforce, but how?
+How will new technology be adopted, by which workers and which firms, and how will the benefits of technology be shared?
 Is information technology creating persistent unemployment, as some claim, or does it, instead, create a “skills gap,” as others argue?
 What will be the impact of artificial intelligence technologies and robotics?
-The answers to such questions are important because they affect how new technology will be adopted and how the benefits of new technology will be shared.

 Contact